 I started by sharing the Corgi Low Rider Tee on the popular subreddit /r/shutupandtakemymoney on launch day of the store.
-This was a complete hail mary and the chance of getting a sale through this channel was quite slim.
+This was a long shot and the chance of getting a sale through this channel was quite slim.
 Although, I figured because it was a cute, simple shirt – maybe it had a chance of making a splash.

 And that, proved to be the golden ticket to an unexpected blast off.

 The post reached the number one spot on the subreddit that day with 506 total upvotes and 14 comments .
 It stayed on the homepage of the subreddit for a few days following that too.

 As a result, the store took off.
 I saw an immediate win with real-time traffic hovering anywhere from 40 to 70 live visitors.
 This lasted for a few hours.

 My first sale!
 The best feeling in the world.
 Even to this day, this simple notification is such an exciting moment.

 That notification validated all the work I had done.
 It meant that someone was interested in the product, and if one person is willing to give me their hard earned money for this product – others must be willing too right?

 Pretty good start.
 Best of all, it didn’t cost anything !